About Real Estate Registration Trustee

 A power of attorney is required where the seller or buyer cannot be physically present, allowing an authorised representative to act on their behalf.
 A No Objection Certificate is mandatory for off-plan property transactions and is issued by the developer.

-The Trustee Office officer checks the documents and verifies the identities of the parties before entering the data into the DLD system.
 During registration, the Dubai Land Department system automatically calculates the property registration fees.
 The buyer typically pays the 4% registration fee, while additional administrative and service charges may also apply.
 Clients can settle all payments directly at the office: the officer issues an official payment order, and the parties may complete the transaction on the spot using a POS terminal or through the DLD's electronic channels (ePay or Noqodi).

 Once the payment is confirmed, the Trustee officer finalises the transaction and records it in the official property register.
 The DLD system immediately generates a digital entry confirming the transfer of ownership.
 If the transaction involves a mortgage, the bank's lien over the property is registered simultaneously.